Inspire your event strategy with these event marketing examples from leading brands including Apple, Glassdoor, and SpaceX.

 Source: Canadian Cancer Society

-At WWDC, Apple makes sure to follow through on its promise to connect technology and creativity.
+At WWDC, Apple follows through on its promise to connect technology and creativity.
 Every year they host talented minds that speak on the greater concepts which powered their innovative processes, leading to the product’s creation.
 Activities include sessions, hands-on labs, consultations, and get-togethers.

-Recruiting events are an opportunity for young and diverse talent to meet company representatives.
-These potential job candidates are given the chance to ask questions and get to the know the businesses while talent scouts get a feel for which participants might be a good match for their team.
+Recruiting events allow young and diverse talent to meet company representatives.
+These potential job candidates are given the chance to ask questions and get to know the businesses while talent scouts get a feel for which participants might be a good match for their team.

-For Diversify, Spotify focused their recruiting event towards groups of candidates who are otherwise marginalized within the industry.
-They used word of mouth to gather names of female participants, resulting in greater representation for the gender within their company as a whole.
+For Diversify, Spotify focused its recruiting event on groups of candidates who are otherwise marginalized within the industry.
+They used word of mouth to gather names of female participants, resulting in a 50/50 divide between men and women.
 Using a recruiting event to promote social causes is a great way to provide proof of your company’s dedication to leading your industry into the future.

 Team building events are meant to bring employees together to collaborate and form relationships they otherwise wouldn’t have the chance to on a day-to-day basis.
 They’re often fun and motivational, focusing on particular skill building activities like the one in this example.

-At Glassdoor’s Board Game Tournament, attendees got to interact with people they’d never met before while playing games like Jenga and Boggle.
-Prizes were awarded and friendly competition created new ways for coworkers to bond.
+At Glassdoor’s Board Game Tournament, attendees interacted with people they’d never met while playing games like Jenga and Boggle.
+Prizes were awarded, and friendly competition created new ways for coworkers to bond.
 Even if you don’t have a collection of board games available, any form of entertainment that encourages teamwork (like trivia or improv) will do.

-Hackathons are an event dedicated to computer programming, usually spanning the course of several days.
+Hackathons are an event dedicated to computer programming, usually spanning several days.
 Teams enter challenges and win awards (like funding for their future projects).

-SpaceX is famous for their holiday party extravaganzas.
+SpaceX is famous for its holiday party extravaganzas.
 From renting out a large, multi-level warehouse in a secret location to creating more than a dozen themed spaces, SpaceX provides an example of an event worth looking forward to all year.
-Even if you don’t have Elon Musk’s budget, holiday parties are a great way for employees to (responsibly) let loose and celebrate their achievements.
+Even if you don’t have Elon Musk’s budget, holiday parties are an excellent way for employees to (responsibly) let loose and celebrate their achievements.

-19. Executive Retreats – CommonWell Health Alliance’s Spring Technology Retreat
+16. Executive Retreats: CommonWell Health Alliance’s Spring Technology Retreat

 Executive retreats are offsite events for upper management that involve creative brainstorming sessions and collaboration on a handful of specific goals.
 They usually take place over a long weekend.

-At their Spring Technology Retreat, CommonWell Health Alliance gathered members from select technology committees to share knowledge and form work sessions on a variety of critical subjects.
+At their Spring Technology Retreat, CommonWell Health Alliance gathered members from select technology committees to share knowledge and formwork sessions on various critical subjects.
 Their experience reinforced their shared mission and cultural values as a company.
-There are lots of interesting and luxurious accommodations available for overnight retreats so be sure to choose one that fosters collaboration as well as enjoyment.
+There are many exciting and luxurious accommodations available for overnight retreats, so choose one that fosters collaboration and enjoyment.

 Source: CommonWell Health Alliance